processing/processing-pi-website/content/tutorial/capacitive-touch-interface/index.md

 Here's the suggested order of the steps to build your custom synthesizer:

 1. Connecting MPR121 sensor breakout board
-2. Using a sketch to create visual representation of the touch sensor
+2. Using an example sketch to create visual representation of the touch sensor state
 3. Responding to touch by synthesizing simple sounds
 4. Using advanced features of MPR121 sensor to add filters to the synthesizer
 5. Using advanced features of the sound library to create music